frc2503/r2015/README.md

 ## Contributing

-To contribute to this GitHub account, you must first have the code cloned on your workstation!
+To contribute to this GitHub account, you must first have your workstation set up!
 If you have yet to install the FRC development suite, you can do this by following the [2015 FRC Control System][FRC Control System] steps.
 Since this robot program is written in Java, specifically follow the directions for "FRC Java Programming;" there isn't much need for the C++ or LabVIEW stuff since we don't use it.

-Once you've gotten everything cloned, and set up, clone the repository into a directory somewhere.
+Once you've gotten everything set up, clone the repository into a directory somewhere.
 You can just clone this into your "My Documents" folder if you're on Windows, or the equivalent if you're on a Mac.
 It is recommended to create a dedicated "Development" folder, even with "Git", "GitHub", and "frc2503" nested subdirectories, to keep everything nice and neat.